numba/numba/docs/source/reference/numpysupported.rst

 * :func:`numpy.linalg.svd` (only the 2 first arguments).

 .. note::
-   The implementation of these functions needs Scipy to be installed.
+   The implementation of these functions needs SciPy to be installed.

 Reductions
 ----------